Steward

 Those categories shape buyer confidence, insurance conversations, and maintenance planning.

 If a certificate is missing or an invoice has unclear service dates, name the issue.
-The packet should be honest enough to guide follow-up.
+The report should be honest enough to guide follow-up.

 That honesty is better than pretending the record is complete.